acend/container-basics-training/content/en/docs/06/_index.md

 GRANT SELECT ON * . * TO 'peter'@'%';
 ```

-Once all steps are completed you can quit the mysql session and exit the container
+Once all steps are completed quit the mysql session and exit the container:
 ```bash
 exit;
 ```
-(If you want to test if peter has been created correctly just login using his credentials).
+(To test if peter has been created correctly, just login using his credentials).

-Now we have to stop and remove the `mariadb-container-with-external-volume` container.
+Now stop and remove the `mariadb-container-with-external-volume` container.

 ```bash
 docker stop mariadb-container-with-external-volume
 docker rm mariadb-container-with-external-volume
 ```

-It's getting interesting...
+Now check if the data is still be available.
-We are creating a new MariaDB container with the data storage volume:
+Create a new MariaDB container with the previous volume:

 ```bash
 docker run --name mariadb-container-with-existing-external-volume \